WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/3-sharing-stories.md

 **[*¡Colores!*, "This Town Is Not for Sale"](/catalog/cpb-aacip-191-13905s4p) (New Mexico PBS, Albuquerque, NM)**

 *¡Colores!*, "This Town Is Not for Sale" is the story of a town election that took place in a climate of public discontent.
-Overwhelmed with growth, the Santa Fe community is fracturing over rapid, upscale development, and growing racial and class tensions.
+Overwhelmed with growth, the Santa Fe community is fracturing over rapid upscale development and growing racial and class tensions.

 **[*Illustrated Daily*, "New Mexico's Grand Dames"](/catalog/cpb-aacip-191-21tdz2jm) (KNME-TV, Albuquerque, NM)**